Planning questions emerge at tornado-destroyed candle plant

 4 of9 Search are rescue crews work at the Mayfield Consumer Products candle factory early Sunday, Dec.
 12, 2021 in Mayfield, Ky.
 Tornadoes and severe weather caused catastrophic damage across multiple states Friday, killing several people overnight.
 (Ryan C. Hermens/Lexington Herald-Leader via AP) Ryan C. Hermens/AP Show More Show Less

+5 of9 Search are rescue crews work at the Mayfield Consumer Products candle factory early Sunday, Dec.
+12, 2021 in Mayfield, Ky.
+Tornadoes and severe weather caused catastrophic damage across multiple states Friday, killing several people overnight.
+(Ryan C. Hermens/Lexington Herald-Leader via AP) Ryan C. Hermens/AP Show More Show Less 6 of9

-5 of9 Ronald Hayes sits in a shelter in Wingo, Ky., on Sunday, Dec.
+7 of9 Ronald Hayes sits in a shelter in Wingo, Ky., on Sunday, Dec.
 12, 2021, after his home was destroyed by a tornado that ripped through the town on the evening of Dec.
 10, 2021.
-Robert Bumsted/AP Show More Show Less 6 of9
+Robert Bumsted/AP Show More Show Less

-7 of9 Search are rescue crews work at the Mayfield Consumer Products candle factory early Sunday, Dec.
-12, 2021 in Mayfield, Ky.
-Tornadoes and severe weather caused catastrophic damage across multiple states Friday, killing several people overnight.
-(Ryan C. Hermens/Lexington Herald-Leader via AP) Ryan C. Hermens/AP Show More Show Less

 8 of9 Sam Willett helps to salvage items from a friends' home Sunday, Dec.
 12, 2021, in Mayfield, Ky.
 Tornadoes and severe weather caused catastrophic damage across several states Friday, killing multiple people overnight.
 Mark Humphrey/AP Show More Show Less